 There are numerous ways to do so from home.
 Swagbucks lets you earn free gift cards for taking surveys, watching videos, shopping online and more!
 Join for free with this link and you’ll receive a $5 sign-up bonus: Join Swagbucks Today.

 You can also take part in market research from home.
-Three research companies I recommend are Opinion Outpost and OneOpinion.
+In the US, two research companies I recommend are Opinion Outpost and OneOpinion.
 I have a more detailed list of the best paid surveys in the U.S. here.
 If you’re a Kiwi, have a read of my list of paid survey options in New Zealand.
 Each company has different requirements, so make sure you check them all out to find the best fit for you.
 Some pay you in reward points, and others by entering you into a high-stakes draw.

 So What Does My Fixed Living Cost Life Look Like?